Embassy of the Philippines, Singapore

 The Embassy of the Philippines in Singapore is the diplomatic mission of the Philippines in Singapore.
 It is one of the 17 embassies and high commissions that operate within their diplomatic compound.
 The chancery is located at 20 Nassim Road in Tanglin, while the official residence is at 17 Victoria Park Road in Bukit Timah Planning Area.

 History

 A Philippine diplomatic presence was established in Singapore in 1966, despite the absence of formal diplomatic relations.
-Full diplomatic relations between the two countries was only established in 1969.
+Full diplomatic relations between the two countries was established in 1969.

 The first Philippine diplomatic mission in Singapore was a consulate-general that opened in 1967 along Orchard Road, near the premises of the Royal Thai Embassy.
 In 1986, the Embassy relocated to a newly built building on Nassim Road, where it remains today.